 What to wear on an Alaskan cruise?

 Deciding what to wear on a cruise in Alaska depends on what type of cruise you choose, how long it’s going to be your journey, and when you are going.
-If you are going for a longer, you should take a mix of formal, casual, and sporty attire to cover all aspects of cruising in Alaska.
+If you are going for longer, you should take a mix of formal, casual, and sporty attire to cover all aspects of cruising in Alaska.
 But first of all, your comfort and warmth matter.
 The weather is unpredictable.
 So, pack layers.
 Evenings and mornings can be chilly.
 Essentials are:

 - Shoes.
 Waterproof shoes with good traction are essential because the deck can be slippery.
 Agnes’ choice is closed-toed Keen sandals for sunny days and mid hiking boots for colder days.
 Chris prefers Salomon waterproof shoes.